clarencebowen/chinook-weather-sales-relationship/README.md

 Next, we need to identify a data source (or sources) for our weather explanatory variables.
 Googling for open weather datasets using keywords "average daily weather" yields [Weather Base](http://www.weatherbase.com/) as one example website that contains an archive of seemingly accurate average daily weather measurements for cities globally.
 Let's assume that we were able to import the data into a table (via webscraping using PHP or Python, for example).
 However in this report, we actually create fictitious weather data generated randomly.

-The steps file goes into details.
+The following steps goes into details.